-Ballot papers that do not comply with sub rules 55( 56(f) and 55(56(g) are not to be counted.
+Ballot papers that do not comply with sub rules 55(f) and 55(g) are not to be counted.

-Each ballot paper on which the name of a candidate has been clearly marked counts as on vote for that candidate.
+Each ballot paper on which the name of a candidate has been clearly marked counts as one vote for that candidate.

 The returning officer must declare elected the candidate or, in the case of an election for more than one position, the candidates who received the most votes.